Parable #27. Lowliest seat at the Feast:

 Messiah is reminding us (Israel) of the absolute importance Adonai Avinu places on our practice of hachnasat orchim (הכנסת אורחים).

-Like our father Abraham, the friend of God, we are putting all others (without discrimination) before ourselves because we put Abba Avinu before ourselves.
-And we know that our reward for taking the lowest place will be exceedingly great!
+Like our father Abraham, the friend of God, we (Jews and God fearing Gentiles) are putting all others (without discrimination) before ourselves because we put Abba Avinu before ourselves.
+And we know that our reward for taking the lowest place—the lowliest seat at the Feast—will be exceedingly great!